pconwell/rpi-long-timelapse/README.md

 # rpi-long-timelapse
 raspberry pi year long timelapse

-This project will set up a long-term time lapse with an unknown end date.
-The project will assume that the timelapse will be approximatley a year long, but this project should be scaleable to any duration AS LONG AS you have enough storage space.
-There are many factors that go into creating a timelapse, but a ballpark figure is to expect the file size *before* creating the final video (i.e. the source photos) to be approximately 2 TB.
-Depending on your particular setup, don't be suprized if it's much larger.
+This project will set up a long-term time lapse.
+This project should be scaleable to any duration *AS LONG AS* you have enough storage space to hold all the images needed to create the timelapse.

+In my particular setup below, I will only be taking pictures between sunrise and sunset (so let's assume an average of 12 hours per day) and I will be taking one picture per minute.
+The individual images are approximately 5 MB.
+So, roughly we can expect 12 x 60 x 5 = **3,600 MB / day** for storage needs.
+I am speculating that my project will last about one year, so 1.3 TB or so total storage will be needed.
+I would prepare at least twice what you think you will need to be safe.

+This storage requirement also is *only* the images themselves.
+You will also need some working space to make the actual timelapse video once you combine all the images.
+My best guess is you will need a few GBs for the timelapse output video.

 ## What you need